Surface1U/Gaussian-Process-Regression-GPR-/README.md

 # What have we done?

 gpr_model.py directly extracts data from csv files and reproduces the received data.
-The learning results are saved in csv files, which are stored in the csvs folder.
+The learning results are saved in csv files, which are stored in the csvs folder (
+## one.csv - for MySQL versions 5.6 and higher,
+## two.csv - Knobs Tuned in MySQL 5.6 and higher,
+## three.csv - Knobs Tuned in MySQL 5.7 and Higher,
+## thre.csv - Knobs Tuned in MySQL 8
+).
 The optimal values for the kernel hyperparameters are shown below.
 For parameters from certain MySQL versions and optimal values FOR ALL PARAMETERS FROM JSON files.